KCisSICKnasty/SICKnasty-FO4/README.md

 _Collective Modding Toolkit-_

-Features: (copy & pasted from the Collective Modding Toolkit mod description)
+Features: (copy & pasted from the Collective Modding Toolkit's mod description)

 - Downgrades and upgrades Fallout 4 and Creation kit between Old-Gen and Next-Gen with delta patches.
 (Requires F4SE﻿ 0.6.23, Address Library﻿ AIO/1.10.163, and BASS﻿)
 - Provides counts of data files by type; plugins (Full/Light) and BA2 (General and Textures)